UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 This section describes how
 to do that with Apache and *gunicorn*.
-Note that the example configuration file for Apache exposes Ricgraph Explorer to the outside world on a http (unencrypted) connection, without any form of authentication.
+Note that the example configuration file for Apache exposes Ricgraph Explorer to the outside world on an http (unencrypted) connection, without any form of authentication.
 Certainly, this is not the way to do it.
 At least you should expose Ricgraph Explorer and the REST API using a https (encrypted) connection, possibly with additional authentication.